 The length of a woman’s menstrual cycle and ovulation can change from month to month.

-The day that the fertilized egg implanted may have been later that expected.
+The day that the fertilized egg implanted may have been later than expected.
 This would cause the hCG levels lower than expected when you test.

 Every home pregnancy test will have a different hCG sensitivity level.
 If you use a test that isn’t very sensitive, testing before your period is due may result in a false negative result.